holzmaster/docker-nsfwjs/README.md

 ### About 🗞️

 A Docker REST API for NSFW detection with [NSFWJS](https://github.com/infinitered/nsfwjs).
-You can find it on the Docker Hub [here](https://hub.docker.com/r/andresribeiroo/nsfwjs).
 Hard-fork of [andresribeiro/nsfwjs-docker](https://github.com/andresribeiro/nsfwjs-docker), which has the following goals:
 - More standard tooling (npm instead of pnpm, no git hooks, tsc instead of swc)
 - Slimmer deployment image + repo (models not in repo, more stages in docker build)